Lodestar

 e-Residency and the OÜ

-Estonia's e-Residency programme lets non-citizens incorporate and manage an OÜ entirely online without visiting the country.
-The tax treatment of the OÜ is the same regardless of whether the owner is an e-Resident or a physical resident: 0 % on retained profits, 22 % on distributions.
+The Estonian e-Residency programme lets non-citizens incorporate and manage an OÜ entirely online without visiting the country.
+The tax treatment of the OÜ is the same regardless of whether the owner is an e-Resident or a physical resident: nothing on retained profits, 22 % on distributions.

 Critical clarification: e-Residency is a digital identity card, not an immigration permit and not a tax-residency trigger.
 Holding an e-Residency card and owning an Estonian OÜ does not make you a tax resident of Estonia.
-Personal tax residency requires physical presence of 183 days in Estonia.
+Personal tax residency requires physical presence of 183 days in Estonia across 12 consecutive months.
 An e-Resident living in Berlin, Bali, or Buenos Aires remains a tax resident of their home country; Estonian tax attaches only to the corporate distributions they draw from the OÜ.

 A separate consideration is where the OÜ itself has substance.
 If the company is managed and controlled from outside Estonia, it may be treated as tax-resident in the country where the director actually operates, under that country's controlled-foreign-company or place-of-effective-management rules.
 The Estonian deferral benefit is real, but it requires genuine substance or at least professional management services in Estonia.

-Capital gains and crypto: both taxed at 22 %
+Capital gains and crypto: taxed as ordinary income

-DTT network, Russia treaty status, and the digital nomad visa
+The treaty network, the Russia gap, and the digital nomad visa

-Estonia has approximately 60 double tax treaties in force.
+Estonia has 66 double tax treaties in force, out of 70 concluded.
 The network covers the EU, the UK, the US, Japan, South Korea, China, India, Ukraine, and most of the post-Soviet states.
+Two entries move: Andorra takes effect from 2027, and the treaty with Belarus was terminated in July 2025 and stops applying on 1 January 2027.

 Digital nomad visa and the 183-day rule